karolliszniewski/WordpressTheme-best-home-decor.co.uk/README.md

 # Progress 1.3 Update

-In the recent update for Project X, I've implemented several significant changes:
+In the recent update, I've implemented several significant changes:

 1. **Introduction of Simple API:** The project now features a straightforward API that sends me information when someone clicks on a link.